nxp-mcuxpresso/mcuxsdk-doc/gsd/installation.md

 - For MDK toolchain, only armclang compiler is supported.
 There are 2 environment variables MDK_DIR and ARMCLANG_DIR for it.
 Since most Keil users will install MDK IDE instead of standalone armclang compiler, the MDK_DIR has higher priority than ARMCLANG_DIR.
 - For Xtensa toolchain, please set XTENSA_CORE environment, depends on your devices, it can be `nxp_rt600_RI23_11_newlib` or `nxp_rt500_RI23_11_newlib` and so on.
+- In Windows, the short path name is used in environment variables.
+If any toolchain is using the long path name, you can open a command window from the toolchain folder and use below command to get the short path name: `for %i in (.) do echo %~fsi`

 ### Debugger